A Non-Metric Approach to Space, Time and Gravitation: Spherically symmetric vacua

 \section{Spherically symmetric vacua}

-In this section we solve the field equations for two metrically static, spherically symmetric vacuum cases.
-(We use the term ``metrically static'' to refer to cases where ${\bar N}_t$ does not depend on $x^0$ and ${\bar N}_j$ vanishes in some GTCS.)
+In this section, we solve the field equations for two metrically static, spherically symmetric vacuum cases.
+(We use the term ``metrically static'' to refer to cases where ${\bf {\tilde h}}_t$ and ${\bar N}_t$ do not depend on $x^0$ or $t$ and ${\bar N}^j_{(t)}$ vanishes in some GTCS, so that ${\bf {\bar K}}_t=0$.)